Top tips to make friends at university

-Moving away from home and making friends at University can be a daunting idea.
+Moving away from home and making friends at university can be a daunting idea.
 Research shows it takes about 40 to 60 hours to create a casual friendship, 80 to 100 hours to develop an established friendship, and about 200 hours to become “good friends.”

 Making friends at University